bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 You may want to consider forking the repositories of Bevy and any plugins you use.
 Using your own forks allows you to easily apply fixes if needed, or edit their `Cargo.toml` for any special configuration to make your project work.
+It also makes it easy to contribute your fixes upstream.

 If you choose to use Bevy main, you are highly encouraged to interact with the Bevy community on [Discord][bevy::discord] and [GitHub][project::bevy], so